moskomule/hypergrad/README.md

 ## Installation

-First, install PyTorch appropriately.
+First, install `torch` and its accompanying `torchvision` appropriately.
 Then,

 ```console
 pip install hypergrad